zellwang/wordguess/README.md

 ### To Be Improved

-* using promise to avoid synchronized call
+* Add more log info when robot is running, this will help the user to understand the process.
 * error handling
 * algorithm optimization
 * find a better dictionary
+* using promise to avoid synchronized call

 ### References